 After careful observation and market research for your preferred digital asset, you set a buy order at a specific price and wait for the order to be matched.
 (See How Cryptocurrency Trading Works subheading above)

 Immediately a ‘sell order’ aligns with your order, the exchange automatically matches your order, and the transaction is complete.
 To trade your crypto back to its initial asset, you will need to click on the sell menu located on the ‘trade interface’ and input the quantity and price you would like to sell.

-The exchange would complete your order by matching it with a corresponding buy order.
+The exchange will complete your order by matching it with a corresponding purchase order.

 Common Terms In Cryptocurrency Trading